elizabethdrew/restaurant-review-be/README.md

 **Interface: `ReviewService`**
 - **Description:** This interface provides a set of methods for managing reviews, including adding new reviews, retrieving all reviews with optional filters, getting a specific review by ID, updating a review by ID, and deleting a review by ID.
 The actual implementation of these methods should be provided in a class implementing this interface.

+**Class: `ReviewServiceImpl`**
+- **Description:** This class provides the implementation of the **`ReviewService`** interface, managing the functionality for managing reviews, including adding new reviews, retrieving all reviews with optional filters, getting a specific review by ID, updating a review by ID, and deleting a review by ID.

+**Interface: `UserService`**
+- **Description:** This interface defines the contract for managing user-related operations, such as adding a new user, getting a user by their ID, deleting a user by their ID, and updating a user by their ID.

 ---